matsojr22/mapseq_processing_Jacobs/README.md

 ## **OPTIONAL Arguments**

+**-i** = Sets a threshold value for filtering barcodes by minimim injection site UMI. (default: 1) Han et. al. sets this to 300, Klingler et. al. 2018 sets this to 100, you may set it to your desired value.

+**-t** = Sets a threshold value for filtering barcodes by requiring a minimim UMI value in at least one target area or the barcode is removed. (default: 10) Han et. al. sets this to 10, you may set it to your desired value.

+**-r** = Minimum fold-difference between 'inj' value and the highest target count.
+Rows not meeting this threshold are removed. (default: 10) Han et. al. sets this to 10, you may set it to your desired value.

+**-f** = Enable outlier filtering of barcodes.
+Where any target value in a row is greater than the mean of all target values in the dataset plus two standard deviations, drop that barcode.
+We include this argument for microdissections which neighbor the injection site and there is no good way to know if very large UMI counts are from some kind of contamination.
+Use this at your own discretion.

+**-a** = Value for alpha.
+This is the signifigance threshold (default 0.05) for Bonferroni correction, False Discovery Rate correction, and the Binomial Test.

 **-u** = Changes the threshold filter for target area UMI counts where very small values (noise) will be set to zero. (default: 2) You may want to set this to the maximum value seen in your negative control as was done in Han et. al. 2018..

 ```